TODO add shebang

 # Note, this is a separate line from ' sleep' (zoom only shows up in this line on Sonoma 14.6)

-# Note, will return several lines
+# Note, this command will return several lines

 pmsetCmd = 'pmset -g | grep "^ [[:alpha:]]*sleep"'